gaorkl/simple-playgrounds/README.md

 # Installation

-Before installing Simplel-Playgrounds, you might need to install libsdl1.2-dev and Pygame manually.
+Before installing Simple-Playgrounds, you might need to install libsdl1.2-dev and Pygame manually.

 Once these dependencies are installed, you can install simple-playgrounds using pip.
 A pip package is available and regularly updated: